 |Extent of IFRS application||Status||Additional Information|

-|IFRS Standards are required for domestic public companies||No stock exchange.
+|IFRS Accounting Standards are required for domestic public companies||No stock exchange.
 Financial institutions, concessionaries and companies limited by shares follow Macanese Financial Reporting Standards which consist of the 2015 IFRS Standards.|

-|IFRS Standards are permitted but not required for domestic public companies|
+|IFRS Accounting Standards are permitted but not required for domestic public companies|

-|IFRS Standards are required or permitted for listings by foreign companies||No stock exchange.|
+|IFRS Accounting Standards are required or permitted for listings by foreign companies||No stock exchange.|

-|The IFRS for SMEs Standard is required or permitted||No.|
+|The IFRS for SMEs Accounting Standard is required or permitted||No.|

-|The IFRS for SMEs Standard is under consideration||No.|
+|The IFRS for SMEs Accounting Standard is under consideration||No.|

-As one of two Special Administrative Regions of China (the other being Hong Kong), Macao SAR has its own legal system, including its own legal framework for developing accounting standards.
+As one of two Special Administrative Regions of China (the other being Hong Kong), Macao has its own legal system, including its own legal framework for developing accounting standards.

 The CPC is the sole regulatory body of the accounting profession in Macao.
 Powers vested in the CPC include the issue of CPA license, the setting of Code of Ethics for CPAs, accounting and auditing standards, the supervision of CPA practice and the initiation of disciplinary proceedings on CPAs who violate the law or standards.

 Macao operates a two-tier accounting standards system.
 The Accounting Standards include: